noha-elgammal/LogiFi-MVP/README.md

 LogiFi is a proof‑of‑concept web application that demonstrates how modern tools can make supply‑chain risk analysis more transparent and actionable.
 It was built for a hackathon and uses [Streamlit](https://streamlit.io) to create a bilingual (English/Arabic) interface.
 The app walks a user through the “before → after” journey of a typical organisation: from manual risk tracking and delayed insight to instant risk estimation, scenario simulation and targeted recommendations.

+## Live demo

+For convenience, a hosted version of this prototype is available at [logifi‑mvp](https://logifi-mvp-ntcvdwcyaetsrb9jxjqjn5.streamlit.app/).
+This deployment mirrors the features described below, allowing judges and other reviewers to explore the app without installing any software.
+You can log in using the default credentials provided in the app and experiment with data upload, risk analysis, scenario simulations, the chat assistant and PDF reporting directly in your browser.

 ## Project structure

 The repository contains the following key files: